smartcar/typescript-webhook-recipe/README.md

 ## Deploy
 1. Follow [Prerequisites](#Prerequisites) instructions.
 Authorize with your target AWS Account.

-1. Create the **Application Management Token** SECRET.
-Get the value used in the following command from the [Smartcar Dashboard](https://dashboard.smartcar.com/)-> Configuration-> API Keys
+1. After creating an application, retrieve your **Application Management Token** from the [Smartcar Dashboard](https://dashboard.smartcar.com/)-> Configuration-> API Keys.
+Use that value in the following command.
     ```bash
     make create-secret appName=<your-app-name> amt=<your-application-management-token>
     ```